Spread around the far west of Crete, the beaches in the province of Chania are among the most breathtaking in Europe.

 Pachia Ammos is a great beach facing west towards Koundoura.
 It has everything you need from a holiday beach, with lots of facilities, cafes and restaurants right on the doorstep.
 If you have kids with you, the best spot to swim – with the smallest waves – is next to the Pal Hotel at the southern end of the beach.

-Facilities: plenty of beach bars, restaurants, cafes and the town’s two main supermarkets are across the street
+Getting there: It’s next to the main road running along the west side of Paleochora Facilities: plenty of beach bars, restaurants, cafes and the town’s two main supermarkets are across the street

 Gialiskari beach is another wonderful place to seek out on your Crete vacation.
 It’s accessible by dirt road from Paleochora, and the last section of the short scenic drive from Paleochora is one of our Crete highlights.
 You pass through a narrow gap between a cliff and a rocky outcrop, revealing the magnificent sweep of pebble beach below.

 Gialiskari is the triangular pebble beach with two shores meeting at a small rocky peninsula.
 It’s very popular with locals, and its neighbour Anidri beach (also spelt Anydri or Anidroi) is also worth the journey.
-Follow the hand=painted signs from above Gialiskari beach, and the ‘Sandy Beach’ sign strung up between two boulders.
+Follow the hand-painted signs from above Gialiskari beach, and the ‘Sandy Beach’ sign strung up between two boulders.
 Anidri is a much sandier beach with a great taverna in the shade of the trees.

-Facilities: Café on Gialiskari beach and taverna and watersports hire.
+Getting there: by dirt road (4 km) from Paleochora Facilities: Café on Gialiskari beach and taverna and watersports hire.
 Some sunbeds and umbrellas on both beaches.

 Lissos Beach Crete is one of the best lesser-known places to see in Crete.
-The beach itself isn’t really one of the best Chania Greece beaches, but its location is one of the most evocative places in Crete to visit.
+The beach itself isn’t really one of the best Chania beaches, but its location is one of the most evocative places in Crete to visit.
 If you make it to Sougia, be sure to put aside a few hours to seek out Lissos.